sumeyrayanardag/LocalShops-PricesProjectUIDesign/README.md

 # LocalShops-PricesProjectUIDesign
 Interactive UI Design with Proto.io

+To open the project, you should download the file named NeKadarUIDesign.zip and open frame.html.

 We have 4 main tasks in Local Shops - Prices Application:

 Task 1: SEARCHING PRODUCT